CP1401/Practicals/prac_09/README.md

 - Then print the cost: For Black, Small = $3, Medium = $4, Large = $5.
 White coffee costs $1 more per size.
 - If a user makes a mistake with their order, just pick the more expensive option :)

-> For this program, you could have a function that gets the coffee order, not allowing mistakes.
+For this program, you could have a function that gets the coffee order, not allowing mistakes.
-> You could have a function that calculates the cost based on the two parameters the user chose.
+You could have a function that calculates the cost based on the two parameters the user chose.

 ## Repetition Structures

-5. Write a program to ask the user for a low value and a high value, then print all of the integers between those values inclusive and show the total of those numbers.
+5. Write a program to ask the user for a low value and a high value, then print all the integers between those values inclusive and show the total of those numbers.
 Example, if the inputs were `10` and `20`, you would print:

     10 11 12 13 14 15 16 17 18 19 20 totals: 165

-> Do this with a list (much like the earlier question) and use `sum` to calculate the total.
+Do this with a list (much like the earlier question) and use `sum` to calculate the total.

 # Deliverables
 This section summarises the expectations for marking in this practical.